 Stuffed & Smothered Sopapillas

 When you hear "sopapilla" you probably think of a tasty cinnamon and sugar fried treat.
 These are a saucy, savory take on a traditional Mexican pastry.
-Stuffed with cheese and served with crema fresca and chili sauce for dipping, these are perfect for a party.
-Don't worry, you can fry up any leftover dough (unstuffed) and sprinkle these extra bits with Cinnamon Sugar.
+Stuffed with cheese and served with crema fresca and chili sauce for dipping.
+Don't worry, you can fry up any leftover dough (unstuffed) and sprinkle these bits with Cinnamon Sugar.

 Black Bean & Corn Salsa

 This fresh and flavorful salsa can be personalized by using your favorite seasoning.
 This recipe uses canned black beans and corn so it comes together super fast.
 Top tacos, quesadillas, or enjoy with tortilla chips...or just eat it with a spoon, it's really that good!

-This quick side dish can take your rice and beans to a whole new level of flavor.
-Serve as a side with your favorite Mexican meal.
-Use as a base for a Southwestern rice salad.
+This quick side dish can take your rice and beans to a new level of flavor.
+Serve as a side with your favorite Tex-Mex meal or use as a base for a Southwestern rice bowl or salad.